Cowa!: Release

-Chapter list
+Chapters

 Reception

 About.com's Deb Aoki listed Cowa! as the "Best New All Ages Manga" of 2008, calling it "clever and charming enough to entertain adults as well as younger readers."
 Anime News Network's Carl Kimlinger disagreed, claiming the plot is not complex enough to appeal to adults.
 He also wished Viz would have kept the other few chapters that were originally colored as such instead of just the first, as those particular ones were hard to follow in black and white.
 However, he wrote that "Makoleen's character elevates what might have been a simple children's adventure to a gentle fable about acceptance and understanding." and praised the humor.
 A.E.
 Sparrow of IGN gave the series an 8.6 out of 10 and referred to it as a "self-contained mini-epic."
 On the humor he said "the jokes come at you unapologetically and you're either going to catch them or write them off."
 Viz Media's English release of Cowa! was nominated for the Eisner Award for Best Publication for Kids in 2009.